-In 2013, the Audit Committee held total of five meetings-all of which the committee members attended-to consult with the managements, internal auditors and external auditors about related matters which of material duties are summarized as follows:
+In 2014, the Audit Committee held total of five meetings-all of which the committee members attended-to consult with the managements, internal auditors and external auditors about related matters which of material duties are summarized as follows:

-- 1. The Audit Committee quarterly and annually reviewed financial statements and consolidated financial statements of the Company and its subsidiary which had been reviewed and examined by the external auditors with unqualified review and opinion given.
-The financial statements were presented to the Board of Directors for consideration and approval when the Audit Committee invited the managements and the external auditors to a meeting every quarter which the material respects and the adequacy of disclosure of the financial statements were also reviewed.
+- 1. The Audit Committee quarterly and annually reviewed financial statements of Namyong Terminal Public Company Limited which had been reviewed and examined by the external auditors with unqualified review and opinion given.
+However the Audit Committee invited the managements and the external auditors to a meeting every meeting which the material respects and the adequacy of disclosure of the financial statements were also reviewed as well as reported to the Board of Directors for approval.
 The meetings between the Audit Committee and the external auditors were organized without presence of executives in order to independently consult about the material information in preparing the financial statements.
-The Audit Committee therefore is assured that the aforementioned financial statements are fair in all material respects conforming to the accounting principles and have adequate and timely disclosure for the benefits of shareholders, investors or those who rely on the data in the financial statatements in making investing decisions. - 2.
+The Audit Committee therefore is assured that the aforementioned financial statements are fair in all material respects conforming to the accounting principles and have adequate and timely disclosure for the benefits of shareholders, investors or those who rely on the data in the financial statements. - 2.
 The Audit Committee reviewed the internal control systems and supervised the internal audit by considering the reports of the internal audit, gave some consultation and suggestions in various matters, and also considered to approve annual internal audit plans by emphasizing the scope of the internal audit to cover important risks in each process.
-The Audit Committee therefore has an opinion that the said internal control systems are sufficient and suitable. - 3.
-The Audit Committee reviewed the performance of the Company to ensure its compliance with laws of the Securities and Exchange Act, rules of the Securities and Exchange Commission, regulations of the Stock Exchange of Thailand as well as other related laws to the Company's business.
+The Audit Committee therefore has an opinion that the said internal control systems of the Company are sufficient and suitable. - 3.
+The Audit Committee reviewed the performance of the Company to ensure its compliance with laws of the Securities and Exchange Act, rules of the Securities and Exchange Commission, regulations of the Stock Exchange of Thailand as well as other related laws to the Company's business by reviewing the internal audit report and consulting with internal audit.
 The Audit Committee opined that the Company suitably operates the business according to the related laws and regulations in all material respects.

-- 4. The Audit Committee considered connected transactions to ensure that such transactions were reasonable and at the best interest of the Company and therefore opined that the managements had processed the transactions with transparency and in accordance with the normal business conditions, including that the transactions were reasonable. - 5.
-The Audit Committee considered an appointment of auditors from the qualifications of the auditors, previous performances as well as the remuneration of the audiors, and resolved that the auditors of EY Office Limited (previously named Ernst & Young Office Limited) be appointed the Company's auditors for the year 2014.
-The Audit Committee then presented the resolution to the Board of Directors for further consideration and approval in the Annual General Shareholders' Meeting in 2014.
+4. The Audit Committee considered connected transactions to ensure that such transactions were reasonable and at the best interest of the Company and therefore opined that the managements had processed the transactions with transparency and in accordance with the normal business conditions, including that the transactions were reasonable.

+5. The Audit Committee considered an appointment of auditors from the qualifications of the auditors, previous performances as well as the remuneration of the auditors, and resolved that the auditors of EY Office Limited be appointed the Company's auditors for the year 2015.
+The Audit Committee then presented the resolution to the Board of Directors for further consideration and approval in the Annual General Shareholders' Meeting in 2015.

-In summary, the Audit Committee has performed its function in accordance with the assigned duties and responsibilities by using their knowledge, abilities, experiences together with thorough caution, and independence in order to provide opions, advices and recommendations prioritizing business operations under good governance, transparency and credibility.
-This is for the Company to achieve its goals with quality and for all stakeholders' benefits.
+In summary, the Audit Committee has performed its function in accordance with the assigned duties and responsibilities by using their knowledge, abilities, experiences together with thorough caution, and independence in order to provide opinions, advices and recommendations prioritizing business operations which had excellent co-operation from Executive Committee, management, and all other related persons in order to achieve the goals under good governance, transparency and credibility for the best of all stakeholders' benefits.